Fearless Prose

 • Understand what areas need attention and what you're doing well.

-• You get to draw on skills I've learnt over more than a decade in the industry, including being publishing by one of the big four publishing houses and coaching hundreds of aspiring authors.
+• Draw on my skills and experience from more than a decade in the industry, including being publishing by one of the big traditional publishing houses.

-• It's an opportunity to learn new skills that will improve your writing across all of your projects.
+• Learn new skills that will improve your writing across all of your projects.

-• It can prepare your work for copy editing or submitting to an agent/publisher.
+• Prepare your work for copy editing or submitting to an agent/publisher.

-• Most importantly, I will ensure you are conveying what you mean to and what is relevant to the story purpose, not what you think you've written.
+• Make sure you are conveying what you meant, not what you think you've written.

 By the end of the process, your writing as a whole will be improved, not just the manuscript, and that's a win win situation!